juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 2. Set Windows in Test mode, to Allow Test Signed Driver. bcdedit /set testsigning on
 But this method only works with TestSigned drivers.
 This driver is Old XP era, probably this method wont work.
+Untested.